Why is coaching becoming so popular and sought-after

 Coaching is bespoke, so the individual benefits from a customised service that is the most effective and efficient for them, this is measurable by setting a commitment to change and achieving SMART goals that they are held accountable for by the coach, and themselves.

-According to the ICF, 70% of individuals who received coaching benefited from improved work performance, relationships and more effective communication skills.
-They also reported that a huge 86% of companies feel that they recouped the investment they made into coaching plus more on top.
+According to the ICF, 70% of individuals who received coaching benefited from improved work performance, relationships and more effective communication skills, with 86% of companies feeling that the investment they made into coaching was worthwhile.

 Prior to the COVID-19 pandemic, People Management recently reported that fear of failure holds back 2 in 5 people in the workplace.
 In coaching the client will discover their fear isn’t real – the said failure hasn’t happened yet because this perceived danger is in the future.
 Coaches help their clients get to the root of their fears and dispel them; replacing fearfulness with helpful behaviours that minimise failure such as working smarter, making sense of busy thoughts to increase focus, finding a better work-life balance.
 Just think about how your people, business productivity and profitability could be boosted if 40% of your people had coaching to overcome their blocks (i.e. their fears) and reach their best potential and become high performers.